xaliphostes/rosetta/SHORT_README.md

     END_JS_MODULE()
     ```

+3. For...
+   Just ask.

 ## Consequences

-- Bind what you want (only the necessary classes and functions)
+- Bind what you want (only the necessary C++ classes and functions)
-- Bind where you want (for Python, JavaScript, Lua, C#...)
+- Bind for the language you want (Python, JavaScript, Lua, C#...)
 - All bindings shared the same API
 - C++ API changes?
 Recompile for all bindings in one go